 06.03 Inspection Plans.
 Inspection plans are required for all inspections.
 The lead inspector is responsible for preparation of the inspection plan.
 Inspection plans will follow the guidance contained in Section 06.07 of this manual chapter.

 06.04 Development of Generic Communications.
-The will prepare input to the NRO branch responsible for generic communications (bulletins, information notices, generic letters, or regulatory information summaries) for the development of generic communications to alert the nuclear industry and others of vendor-related product/service deficiencies.
+The Vendor Inspection COE will prepare input to the NRO or NRR branch responsible for generic communications (bulletins, information notices, generic letters, or regulatory information summaries) for the development of generic communications to alert the nuclear industry and others of vendor-related product/service deficiencies.

 06.05 Inspection Contractor Support.
 In the past, vendor inspections have used contractor support as one method for increasing the technical expert resources available to the NRC for carrying out its inspection responsibilities.
 Such contractor augmentations have proven to be extremely helpful for these headquarters-based inspection efforts.
 Like all NRC team inspections, contractor-supported team inspections are led by an NRC team leader having inspection authority and responsibility.
 There is no delegation of NRC inspection authority or responsibilities to a contractor.